jnozzi/cocoadev.com/markdown/BestWayToWriteToBSDDevice.md

 Hi,

 What is the best solution to write/read to a bsd device (like /dev/cu.modem)?
-I tried with General/NSFileHandle but I am not sure how to handle this with the at+commands (like: at+cops?)
+I tried with NSFileHandle but I am not sure how to handle this with the at+commands (like: at+cops?)

 Thanks for your feedback!